-The development of Welborne shall manage flood risk through the integration of a Sustainable Drainage System (SuDS).
-A comprehensive site-wide SuDS Strategy showing the principles of delivery, future management and maintenance, shall be prepared and submitted with the initial planning applications.
+Sustainable Drainage Systems (SuDS).
+A comprehensive SuDS Strategy showing the principles of delivery, future management and maintenance across Welborne, shall be prepared and submitted with the initial planning applications.

-The SuDS proposed at Welborne, based on the SuDS Strategy, shall:
+The type of SuDS proposed by the site-wide SuDS Strategy shall:

-- i.
-Manage surface water arising from the development within the site, with no net increase, and where possible, a reduction in run-off rates and volumes; and - ii.
+- Manage surface water arising from the development within the site, with no net increase, and where possible, a reduction in run-off rates and volumes; and - ii.
 Control run-off and prevent flooding for up to a 1 in 100 year rainfall event with a 30% allowance for climate change; and - iii.
-Follow the SuDS management train and be fully integrated with the green infrastructure network.
+Follow the SuDS management train and be fully integrated with the green infrastructure network; and - iv.
+Be designed and built to the appropriate adoptable standard, as agreed with the Council and the appropriate SUDS Adoption Body.